The 30-Minute Home Declutter Reset Method

 4 items:

 You don't need fancy decluttering supplies.
-Just grab three containers you already own—
+Just grab three containers you already own.
+Keep them small enough to carry easily from surface to surface—

 The Home Declutter Reset Strategy